Why Healthy Fats Are Important & Where to Get ThemNov. 13, 2019 - Katie McCallum

 - Sausage, bacon, hot dogs and ribs

-Choose unsaturated fats
+Choose protective unsaturated fats instead

 Monounsaturated fats and polyunsaturated fats are healthy fats.
 For instance, both monounsaturated and polyunsaturated fats help lower your bad cholesterol (or LDL) and boost your good cholesterol (HDL), lowering your risk for heart disease.